coderefinery/reproducible-research/_episodes/03-containers-for-reproducible-research.md

 - For proprietary/sensitive images private Docker registries can be used

 ---
-## Singularity container (good to know)
+## Singularity containers
 - [Singularity](http://singularity.lbl.gov/) is aimed at scientific community and to run scientific workflows
-- Docker is compatible with singularity, but the main purpose of docker is for micro services development and different than the purpose of singularity
+- Docker is compatible with Singularity
+  - main purpose of Docker is for microservices development, which is different to the purpose of Singularity
-- Docker is compatible with singularity, so docker images can be later converted into singularity images
+  - Docker images can be converted into Singularity images